|

 does the food grown closer to home require little or no additives,

-result from long distance delivery.
+results from long distance delivery

 away.
-For example, growing tomatoes in Spain and shipping
+Growing tomatoes in Spain and shipping

-since greenhouses and artificial light sources are needed
+since artificial light sources are needed

 in sun-drenched Spain.